slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On following the herd

 <!--
-> *'The more neatly you fit into society, the less free you actually are.' -- Naval Ravikant*
+> *"The more neatly you fit into society, the less free you actually are."
+-- Naval Ravikant*
-> *'When someone tells you something is wrong, they’re usually right.
-When someone tells you how to fix it, they’re usually wrong.' -- Kevin Kelly*
+> *"When someone tells you something is wrong, they’re usually right.
+When someone tells you how to fix it, they’re usually wrong."
+-- Kevin Kelly*
-> *'You cant reason someone out of a notion that they didn’t reason themselves into.' -- Kevin Kelly*
+> *"You cant reason someone out of a notion that they didn’t reason themselves into."
+-- Kevin Kelly*
-> *'If your opinions on one subject can be predicted from your opinions on another, you may be in the grip of an ideology.
-When you truly think for yourself your conclusions will not be predictable.' -- Kevin Kelly*
+> *"If your opinions on one subject can be predicted from your opinions on another, you may be in the grip of an ideology.
+When you truly think for yourself your conclusions will not be predictable."
+-- Kevin Kelly*
 -->

-> *'Everyone is born a genius, but the process of living de-geniuses them.' -- Buckminster Fuller*
+> *"Everyone is born a genius, but the process of living de-geniuses them."
+-- Buckminster Fuller*

-> *'Mimicking the herd, invites regression to the mean.' -- Charlie Munger*
+> *"Mimicking the herd, invites regression to the mean."
+-- Charlie Munger*

 Most people are other people.